GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/exercises/06-multiple-templates.md

 oc get templatebindings -o name
 ```

 The end result is the MongoDB template will be instantiated twice.
-The one which which are using to pretend is the frontend, and that for the actual database backend.
+The one which we are using to pretend is the frontend, and that for the actual database backend.
 Run:

 ```execute
 oc get all -o name